QBladeOcean/QBladeOceanDocs/docs/source/src/user/interfaces/inloop.rst

 Sample Script Running the SLI in Python
 ***************************************
-The following code example (*sampleScript.py*) is an example for a Python script that utiizes the QBlade SIL interface.
+The following code example (*sampleScript.py*) is an example for a light weight Python script that utiizes the QBlade SIL interface.
+There are many ways to improve this, e.g. the library could be loaded into multiple seperate processes for parallelization and shophisticated alorithms could be implemented instead of using a standard controller.
 This exemplary script only uses a small amount of the functionality that is exported by the QBlade library for purely illustrative purposes.

-In this Python example script the library is loaded by calling the script *QBladeLIBImport*, which handles the library import, through the line :code:`import QBladeLIBImport as QBLIB`.
-After it has been loaded any function of the library can be accessed through :code:`QBLIB.functionXY()`:
+In this Python example script the library is loaded by calling the script *QBladeLIBImport.py*, which handles the library import.
+After *QBladeLIBImport.py* has been imported (:code:`import QBladeLIBImport as QBLIB`) and the QBlade library has been loaded :code:`	QBLIB.loadLibrary("./QBladeCE_2.0.5.2.dll")` any function of the QBlade library can be accessed by calling :code:`QBLIB.functionXY()`.

+After the QBlade library has been loaded a simulation object is imported and a simulation is started over 500 timesteps.
+During the simulation loop different data is obtained from the turbine simulation.
+The turbine controller that is defined in the simulation object is advanced and its signals are passed to the turbine actuators.
+After the simulation loop has finished the simulation is stored into a project file, for later inspection, and the library is unloaded from python.

 .. code-block:: python